 During the infatuation stage of the relationship it never occurred to me that I was never thanked for anything.
 It was only while living with her full time (in a routine environment) that this behaviour of ingratitude was now overtly manifesting itself.
 Over the short term this behaviour from her was repeated ever so often and I felt the need to address this delicate issue.

-After some careful consideration I finally confronted her with my concerns that she never thank me for the food that I bought or anything that I do... her only response, a rather grandiose pretext, was the mere fact that she was actually eating the food that I purchased with me, was her 'thank you' to me.
+After some careful consideration I finally confronted her with my concerns that she never thank me for the food that I bought or anything that I did... her only response, a rather underwhelming grandiose pretext, was the mere fact that 'eating the food that I purchased, with me', was her 'thank you' to me.
 An audacious statement of self- entitlement and disdain to say the least.
-I was quite disturbed with her response and discussed it with one of my close friends a few days later.
+I became quite disgruntled with this response and discussed it with one of my close friends a few days later.

 I find myself for the first time in my life questioning somebody's repeated lack of appreciation and ingratitude.
 Something wasn't quite right or perhaps I was expecting too much.
 My friend assured me that there was nothing wrong with my expectation of gratitude from her - and it's is quite normal to say thank you, even for the smallest token of appreciation.

 This was a profound shift in the relationship.
 I started thinking back to all the occasions where I felt she acted a bit strange after giving her a gift or bring flowers and / or other gestures of goodwill.
 I realised on top of that I did not once received a thank you - I lived off the crumbs of expectation only to receive no gratitude for anything I would do for her.